 The money has allowed women to earn everything from certificates to PhDs.
 The fields studied include:

 Social work & Counseling including human services, human relations, family intervention

 Education including Art, Curriculum/ESL/Bilingual, Early, Elementary, & Special Ed.

 Medicine including Naturopathic, Dental, Chiropractic, Nursing, and Osteopathic

 Nutrition and Wellness

 and Certifications for MAT.LBSI, paralegals, & teachers

-Most recently, the branch board has voted to keep 60% of the proceeds of the Used Book Sale local and it is used strictly for the Back to the Books Scholarship.
-40% is sent to the National EF.
+Most recently, the branch board has voted to keep 80% of the proceeds of the Used Book Sale local and it is used strictly for the Back to the Books Scholarship.
+20% is sent to National for the Greatest Needs Fund.